 - the presentation of the Queen’s Golden Jubilee Awards

 Community organizations and arts stakeholders are encouraged to invite the Artist in Residence for a meeting or to attend a local event.
 The artist may accept or decline community invitations depending on her schedule.
 The Artist in Residence will not accept compensation to attend these community visits.

 Communities applying to host the Artist in Residence may be required to cover associated travel and accommodations.
 The Artist in Residence will be traveling across the province throughout the year.
 If the Artist must travel more than 50 km to attend your invitation, the host organization will be required to cover associated costs, which may include travel, accommodations, and per diems.
 If the nature of the invitation requires the purchase of materials, these costs will be covered by the host organization.

 Fill out the following form to invite the Artist in Residence for a visit or a meeting.
 Please submit your request at least two weeks in advance of the planned event / meeting.
 Staff from Alberta Culture, Multiculturalism and Status of Women will review your application and liaise with the Artist in Residence.

 Submission of this application form does not guarantee the Artist in Residence’s attendance of the proposed invitation.

 This information is collected so that we may provide you with updates.

 The personal information is being collected and used pursuant to section 33(c) and section 39(1)(a) of the Freedom of Information and Protection of Privacy Act.

 Questions about the FOIP Act may be directed to the Information Access and Privacy office at (780) 427-5848.

-Please connect with the Artist in Residence through Alberta Culture and Tourism, Arts Branch:
+Please connect with the Artist in Residence through Alberta Culture, Multiculturalism and Status of Women, Arts Branch:

 10708 105 Avenue NW